 Action Research for Learner Identities funded by Roger Ascham Primary School in East London (Principal Investigator, 2014-2015, with Dr Gill Goodliff).
 The project aims to enable a group of 6 teachers to carry out their own action research projects related to learner identity in order to develop children's understandings of learning and positive dispositions to engaging with school.
 The project aims to place teachers in an active role in developing their pedagogical practices and producing professional knowledge about the effect of pedagogy on learner identity.

 Amelia has developed module curricula and module materials (including online activities) for two modules on play and creativity in the early years focusing on children's rights and enhancing practice in primary school classrooms for the new BA Education Studies at OU.
+She has also marked assignments and monitored marking on the MA in Education.

 Understanding boys' (dis)engagement with reading for pleasure project, funded by British Academy/Leverhulme with University of Manchester - Dr Diane Harris.